University of Oregon Notice of Privacy Practices

 Changes to the Terms of this Notice

+We reserve the right to change this notice.
 We can change the terms of this notice, and the changes will apply to all information we have about you.
-The new notice will be available upon request, in our office, and on our website: health.uoregon.edu/forms.
+The new notice will be available upon request, in our offices, and on our website.

 Questions or Concerns

-If you have questions regarding your privacy, or wish to file a complaint, please contact the designated Privacy Officer:
+If you have questions regarding your privacy, or wish to file a complaint, please contact the deputy Privacy Officer for the unit in which you received care:

 U.S. Department of Health and Human Services